eslint/eslint/docs/developer-guide/shareable-configs.md

 }
 ```

-When using [scoped modules](https://docs.npmjs.com/misc/scope) is not possible to omit the `eslint-config` prefix.
-Doing so would result in resolution errors since scoped modules can have such format by themselves.
-Assuming the package name is `@scope/eslint-config`:
+When using [scoped modules](https://docs.npmjs.com/misc/scope) is not possible to omit the `eslint-config` namespace.
+Doing so would result in resolution errors as explained above.
+Assuming the package name is `@scope/eslint-config`, the additional config can be accessed as:

 ```json
 {